Sen. Hawley announces he will contest certification of electoral college vote

 Trump will inevitably lose that vote, given that Democrats control the House and a number of Senate Republicans have publicly recognized Biden’s victory, including Sen. Mitt Romney (Utah), who has called Trump’s refusal to accept the election dangerous.

-Even in the unlikely event that Trump were to prevail in the Senate, where Vice President Pence would be in position to cast a tie-breaking vote if needed, the challenge still would fail given the House vote.
+Even in the unlikely event that Trump were to prevail in the Senate, where Vice President Pence would be in position to cast a tie-breaking vote if needed, the challenge still would fail, given the House vote.

-Still, a number of Republican members of the House, led by Rep. Mo Brooks (R-Ala.) and encouraged by the president, have said they plan to challenge votes in swing states where they have made unfounded allegations that the vote was marred by fraud.
+A number of Republican members of the House, led by Rep. Mo Brooks (R-Ala.) and encouraged by the president, nevertheless have said they plan to challenge votes in swing states where they claim without evidence that the vote was marred by fraud.

-Prior to Hawley’s announcement, one incoming Republican senator, newly elected Tommy Tuberville of Alabama, has said he is considering signing on, as well.
+Before Hawley’s announcement, one incoming Republican senator, newly elected Tommy Tuberville of Alabama, has said he is considering signing on, as well.

 Hawley has been mentioned as a potential 2024 presidential candidate, and his move is certain to appeal to Trump supporters and parts of the Republican base.